 Artificial Intelligence (AI) technology is restructuring industries and the very nature of work itself.
 As adoption and investment in AI intensify worldwide, organizations must recognize that the key to enhancing their AI capabilities and remaining competitive in an ever-evolving labor landscape lies in upskilling and reskilling their workforce.

-Research reveals that 63% of businesses lack talent with the necessary knowledge base to confidently manage AI technology.
-With current demand for skilled professionals far outweighing supply, it makes sense to invest in training programs that arm the workforce with the most up-to-date market-relevant information and the skillsets to push performance, productivity, and profitability as soon as possible.
+Research reveals that 63% of businesses need more talent and knowledge base to manage AI technology confidently.
+With the demand for skilled professionals far outweighing supply, investing in training programs that arm the workforce with the most up-to-date market-relevant information and skillsets to push performance, productivity, and profitability as soon as possible makes sense.

 Maria identifies internal skill assessments as the first step in adopting an AI training strategy:

-“AI has enormous potential for enhancing business performance across all sectors, but it can be difficult for business leaders and HR teams to know where to begin using them.
-Businesses should engage with their teams to identify where digital tools can improve operations and client services, and then audit which skills are missing from their workforce to implement these tools.
+“AI has enormous potential for enhancing business performance across all sectors, but business leaders and HR teams need help knowing where to begin using them.
+Businesses should engage with their teams to identify where digital tools can improve operations and client services and then audit which skills need to be added to their workforce to implement these tools.

 Curious as to how your organization can set itself apart in the era of AI?
 Check out the full article here